FissoreD/HO-unif-for-free/paper/rebuttal.md

 wants to see and typically writes when declaring type class instances.
 Eg "Decidable prime" and not "Decidable (fun x => prime x)".

+On the other hand, we think it is possible to produce "eta-expanded" solutions by slightly modifying our decompilation procedure: note that the substitution we provide to the object language is produced at the very end of the unification procedure.
+Therefore, let `MV` and `OV` a mapping of a meta variable and an object variable.
+If in the meta-substitution sigma, we assign a term `T` to `MV`, then when we translate the `T` for `OV`, we can, at first, get the type of `OV`, say `a -> b -> c`.
+If `T` is like `lambda x. f x x` then we can decompile it into `lambda y z x.(f x x) z y`

 DAVIDE CHECK THIS: ma dove è che contraiamo? si può fare (b) facilmente?
 Serve chiamare coq.typecheck?

 > In terms of related work, I might point out the paper